cewbost/utils/README.md

 ###delaunay

-A class for computing delaynay triangulations in O(n) = n \* log2(n), as well as the dual-graph (voronoi diagram).
+A class for computing delaynay triangulations in O(n \* log2(n)) time, as well as the dual-graph (voronoi diagram).
 The output is suitable for rendering with opengl.

 ###intrusive_list
 Intrusive linked list.